InterTriplete2010/IIR_Butterworth_Filter_Cpp/README.md

 2) Band-stop: the function is "std::vector<std::vector<double> > lp2bs(double, double, int)".
 The first two arguments are the two normalized cut-off frequencies (f1/NF, f2/NF), where NF is the Nyquist frequency.
 This means that the cutoff frequencies must be within the interval of (0,1).
 The last argument is the order;

 3) Low-pass: the function is "std::vector<std::vector<double> > lp2lp(double, int)".
-The first argument is the normalized two cut-off frequency (f/NF), where NF is the Nyquist frequency.
+The first argument is the normalized cut-off frequency (f/NF), where NF is the Nyquist frequency.
 This means that the cutoff frequency must be within the interval of (0,1).
 The last argument is the order;

 4) High-pass: the function is "std::vector<std::vector<double> > lp2hp(double, int)".
-The first argument is the normalized two cut-off frequency (f/NF), where NF is the Nyquist frequency.
+The first argument is the normalized cut-off frequency (f/NF), where NF is the Nyquist frequency.
 This means that the cutoff frequency must be within the interval of (0,1).
 The last argument is the order;

 5) Check the stability of the filter: the method is "bool check_stability_iir(std::vector<std::vector<double> >)".
 The argument is the 2D array containing the filter coefficients.
 It returns "true" if the filter is stable, "false" if it is unstable.